 - 175+ lbs: 16+ oz gloves

 You can also choose a glove size based on your training goals.
 Since a heavier glove weighs more, it requires more effort to lift your hands and punch the bag.
 If you are working on strengthening your muscles and building endurance, try sizing up to train with a heavier glove.
 If you are working on building speed, try sizing down to increase your output.
-Professional boxers have several pairs of gloves, and change glove size based on their goals.
-For more on this, watch this video that talks about how different glove sizes impact training goals (How To Choose Boxing Glove Weight).
+Professional boxers have several pairs of boxing gloves, and change glove size based on their goals.
+For more on this, watch the video below that talks about how different glove sizes impact training goals.

 For more information on how to choose the best boxing gloves for beginners, read this article (Boxing Glove Guide For Beginners).